 What Is a Nurse Navigator?

 A nurse navigator is a nurse who serves as the bridge between patients and the healthcare system.
-They advocate on behalf of patients, ensure patients understand their disease process, and explain what their treatments entail.
+They guide patients through the healthcare process, advocate on patients’ behalf, ensure they understand their disease process, and explain what treatments entail.
 Learn more about what these nurses do, important skills unique to this role, and more.

 What Does a Nurse Navigator Do?